synthiam/E-41_LIDAR/README.md

 ## Description

-Out of our passion to solve the issue of time waste in the robot creation process, EZ-Builder was born.
-The EZ-Builder software platform reduces the time it takes to get from idea to implementation.
+Out of our passion to solve the issue of time waste in the robot creation process, ARC was born.
+The ARC software platform reduces the time it takes to get from idea to implementation.
 Since 2011 we have been listening to the challenges robot builders encounter and continue to provide them with an ever expanding toolbox of solutions.
 Join us on this journey!

 We didn't stop at the software, we also made time saving hardware solutions.
 This LIDAR reference design is one of them.
-This reference design simplifies the communication from the LIDAR and allows it easily interface to EZ-Builder.
-EZ-Builder then gives a visual representation of the data and starts mapping the area.
+This reference design simplifies the communication from the LIDAR and allows it easily interface to ARC.
+ARC then gives a visual representation of the data and starts mapping the area.
 We want to share these files with you so you can create your own version for your community and customers to enjoy!

 **Features:**
 - I2C breakout